FallBackITA27/Local-Automatic-Times-Updater-for-MKW/README.md

 Just run `cargo build --release`.
 To install cargo and the rust toolchain, visit [rustup.rs](https://rustup.rs/)

-If you're extra-lazy, use `linux-build-script.sh` or `windows-build-script.ps1`.
+If you're extra-lazy, use `build-script.sh`.
+I don't know if it works on MacOS.